 5. Follow the racing so you know where riders are positions in the various groups and grades.

 - For example, you may be asked to display a yellow flag to a group being passed.

 7. Advise the Commissaires of any racing accidents or incidents, noting grades and numbers.

 Remember to bring a chair, water, hat sunscreen and suitable clothing for your day of duty.
 It can be quite exposed on a corner.

-It is helpful if corner marshals have previously been actively involved in racing so that they are able to identify any indiscretions, etc. and report same to the Chief Commissaire by radio.
+It is helpful, but not essential, if corner marshals have previously been actively involved in racing so that they are able to identify any indiscretions, etc. and report them to the Chief Commissaire by radio.